The Pleasantest PrattlerOn May 1, 2019 by Elyse

 The proposed legislation set off a furor in California, where many decried the railroads’ corrupt and monopolistic practices and their meddling in the state’s political and judicial systems.

-Lest you think Hearst mounted this campaign out of the goodness of his heart and concern over industry consolidation, keep in mind his business empire would eventually include nearly thirty newspapers across the country, while his emphasis on sensationalism at the expense of facts led to a new reporting style: yellow journalism.
+Lest you think Hearst mounted this campaign out of the goodness of his heart and concern over industry consolidation, keep in mind his business empire would eventually include nearly 30 newspapers across the country, while his emphasis on sensationalism at the expense of facts led to a new reporting style: yellow journalism.

 Regardless of his boss’ motivations, Ambrose was all in: